 BBE Spezialization Supply Chain and Operations Management (SCOM)

 The whole business world consists of supply chains!
-Those students that show interest in how products or services originate in a global environment and how they reach their customers in an efficient and effective manner will find their answers in our specialization.
-Furthermore, students that have already gathered first practical experiences in Supply Chain Management can deepen their knowledge in this specialization.
+Students that show interest in how products or services originate in a global environment and how they reach their customers in an efficient and effective manner will find their answers in SCOM.
+Furthermore, students that have already gathered first practical experiences in Supply Chain and Operations Management can deepen their knowledge in this specialization.
 Good quantitative and methodological skills are as expected from the applicants as motivation, communication and cooperation skills.

 Given the broad knowledge base that the students of SCOM receive, the path is open to careers in many different fields.
 These range from experts in manufacturing and logistics operations to sourcing and procurement specialists as well as inventory and distribution managers.